scragz/fluxmo/docs/preset-format.md

 ---

-## Key Labeling Corrections (session history)
+## File Integrity Notes

+- **No checksum or CRC** identified.
+Files load as-is.
+- **Last 4 bytes** of preset (`01 00 00 00` at 0x2000) may be a format marker — do not modify.
+- **Channel UUID** (12 bytes at +0x54 in each channel record) is random on each save, likely used for diff detection or RNG seeding.
+Preserve when editing.

+---

+## Known Field Relabels

-These were previously mislabeled; corpus analysis across 87 files revealed the errors:
+These offsets were previously mislabeled; corpus analysis across 87 files identified the errors:

 | Offset | Old Label | Correct Label | How Found |
 |--------|-----------|---------------|-----------|